 To Import Data from a Local File to a Table

-You can import data from an Excel spreadsheet or a CSV file to an MYOB Advanced table when you see the Load Records from File () button on the table toolbar.
+You can import data from an Excel spreadsheet or a CSV file to a table on an MYOB Acumatica form if the Load Records from File button appears on the table toolbar.

 For more information, see Table Toolbar and Integration with Excel.